Trade directory · Little Rock metro · Arkansas

 Permit Requirements

-Little Rock requires permits for exterior painting involving lead paint remediation or structural surface preparation.
-Commercial painting projects may require building permits depending on scope.
-Permit fees range $25-150.
+Little Rock requires permits for exterior painting involving lead paint remediation on pre-1978 structures.
+Interior painting typically requires no permits unless part of larger renovation.
+Commercial projects may require building permits depending on scope.

 §3